Jinbaek-l/Biology-DataAnalysis-Paper/README.md

 ### 📑 Scripts
-**package_manager.R**: &nbsp;This script is for installation and calling for required packages for this scripts.
+**package_manager.R**: &nbsp;This script installs and loads the required packages for the other scripts.
 You don't need to run this script.

-**1_assembly_quality_statistic.R**: &nbsp;R script for analysis & visualization in `Process Red`.
+**1_assembly_quality_statistic.R**: &nbsp;R script for analysis and visualization in `Process Red`.
 The index selection logic is described in second section of Results.

-**2_alignment_quality_statistics.R**: &nbsp;R script for analysis & visualization in `Process Blue`.
+**2_alignment_quality_statistics.R**: &nbsp;R script for analysis and visualization in `Process Blue`.
 The index selection logic is described in third section of Results.

-**3_gene_annotation_quality_statistic.R**: &nbsp;R script for analysis & visualization in `Process Green`.
+**3_gene_annotation_quality_statistic.R**: &nbsp;R script for analysis and visualization in `Process Green`.
 The index selection logic is described in fourth section of Results.

-**4_quantification_quality_statistics.R**: &nbsp;R script for analysis & visualization in `Process Yellow`.
+**4_quantification_quality_statistics.R**: &nbsp;R script for analysis and visualization in `Process Yellow`.
 The index selection logic is described in fifth section of Results.

 **5_ngs_applicable_index.R**: &nbsp;R script for visualization of 10 selected indexes and an integrated quality index for 114 species.

-**data-pipeline/**: The bash scripts below this directory are pipeline codes for formatting biological data
+**data-pipeline/**: The bash scripts in this directory contain pipeline code for formatting biological data.